franok/mumble-build-container/README.md

 No warranty is made by the author regarding up-to-dateness and functional correctness of the murmur binary.

-## Getting a static murmur binary
+## Download static murmur binary

-Download it from the Github Actions build artifact "murmur-static".
+Download a pre-compiled binary from [this repository's release section](https://github.com/franok/mumble-build-container/releases).
+For further reference, see [Uberlab Mumble guide](https://lab.uberspace.de/guide_mumble/).

 ## Known issues